iamdcj/javascripts/core/asynchronicity/promises/README.md

 # Promise

-A `Promise` is an object which represents the resolution of an asynchronous operation. **The result of a promise can either be successful or failed.** A promise can be thought of as a placeholder for the result of an async. operation;
+A `Promise` is an object which represents the resolution of an asynchronous operation. **The result of a promise can either be successful or failed.** A promise can be thought of as a placeholder for the result of an async. operation.

 So, a promise will capture whether the async. operation was good, and return the result value if so, _or_ it will return the reason it failed.